AaltoSciComp/scicomp-docs/triton/tut/applications.rst

    Main article: :doc:`../usage/singularity`

-Some softwares have become so complicated that they just can't be installed, and for that we use containers.
+Some software packages are either very complicated to install or they have been designed with certain operating systems in mind.
+For these kinds of software we often use containers.
 A software container is basically a complete self-contained operating system environment.
 Another advantage of containers is that they make it easy to move installed software from system to system, so that you can have the same environment everywhere.

-You can read about singularity containers :doc:`here <../usage/singularity>`.
-If you load a module that uses singularity, nothing will happen at first.
-You execute your software using ``singularity_wrapper exec``, or use ``singularity_wrapper shell`` to get a shell in there.
+If your program is usually deployed using Docker or it is hard to maintain, do read our documentation on Singularity containers and contact us for more information.

 We also provide :doc:`some containers built by NVIDIA <../apps/nvidiacontainers>`.
 These containers are from NVIDIA's NGC-repository and meant for GPU